1 / 9

 "You always knew that Toyota made small cars that are dependable, but this new Toyota Yaris proves it can also make them desirable.
 It looks great inside and out, but also also adds class-first standard autonomous driving aids and a hybrid engine that make it relaxing on long trips and cheap to run.
 It's very nearly the complete package".

-And the same's true on the inside.
+And the same's true on the inside of the Toyota Yaris.
 There you'll find two-layer design and an infotainment screen that's fitted with Apple CarPlay and Android Auto as standard, and all but the basic model get a pretty digital dashboard.
 It's not a clean sweep, though, and there are more hard and flimsy plastics hidden below your eye line than you'll find in a Volkswagen Polo.

-As well as saving fuel, its ability to run on pure electric power makes it very quiet to drive in town, where its lights controls, standard CVT automatic gearbox and reversing camera make it a treat to manoeuvre.
+As well as saving fuel, The Toyota Yaris's ability to run on pure electric power makes it very quiet to drive in town, where its lights controls, standard CVT automatic gearbox and reversing camera make it a treat to manoeuvre.
 This relaxed nature continues as the speeds rise thanks to its standard autonomous driving aids.
-They do the car's accelerating, braking and steering for you so long as you keep your hands on the wheel, massively reducing fatigue on long motorway runs.
+They do the Toyota Yaris's accelerating, braking and steering for you so long as you keep your hands on the wheel, massively reducing fatigue on long motorway runs.

-Okay, so it's still not the last word in driver enjoyment.
-A Ford Fiesta has sharper responses, grips just that little bit harder and has a manual gearbox that makes it more engaging, but the Toyota has never been closer in the fun stakes, while it's autonomous driving aids make up for a ride that isn't quite as comfy as a Polo's.
+Okay, so the Toyota Yaris is still not the last word in driver enjoyment.
+A Ford Fiesta has sharper responses, grips just that little bit harder and has a manual gearbox that makes it more engaging, but the Toyota Yaris has never been closer in the fun stakes, while it's autonomous driving aids make up for a ride that isn't quite as comfy as a Polo's.

 Above all else, what should have its rivals most worried is that this Toyota Yaris is genuinely desirable and that's not something we could have ever said before.